 When a company cannot pay its cash obligations – for example, when it cannot meet its bonds payment or its payments to other creditors it goes bankrupt.

-When a bank represents a bankrupt company, the brunt of work is focussed on analysing and recommending the financing alternatives.
+When a bank represents a bankrupt company, work is focused on analysing and recommending financing alternatives.
 Thus, the fee structure resembles that of the private placement.
 How does the work of private placement differ?
-I-Bankers not only work in securing financing, but may also assist in building projections for the client, in renegotiating the credit terms with lenders, and in helping to reestablish the business as going concern.
+I-Bankers not only work in securing financing but may also assist in building projections for the client, renegotiating the credit terms with lenders, and helping to re-establish the business as a going concern.

 Because a firm in bankruptcy already has substantial cash flow problems, investment banks often charge nominal monthly retainers, hoping to cash in on the spread from issuing new securities.
 Like other public offerings, it can be a highly lucrative and steady business.